min2ha/ukwa-site/content/target/39528/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Vaughan Gethin on Facebook (Labour AM for Cardiff South and Penarth)

 Vaughan Gethin is the Labour candidate for Cardiff South and Penarth at the 2016 National Assembly for Wales elections.